se7enek/ahkprojects/README.md

 # ahkprojects
-Collection of Scripts for personal use
+Collection of Scripts made for personal use